- About Us

 Here are the ways BOLD VAN keeps your documents safe:

 Even when your data is not in transit, all EDI documents are stored in highly-secure data centers with 24/7 security monitoring.
-Thanks to our strict security provisions, our clients send unlimited EDI data every month, worry-free.
+Thanks to our strict security provisions, our clients send EDI data every month, worry-free.